 So you receive my incomplete post, the one that has seared and writhed in me for days.
 And this is how it begins…

 It’s a couple of hours after midnight.
 I drive Mulholland.
-It’s the same haunting road that snakes above Los Angeles and down to the ocean that I started driving fifteen years ago when I first moved to California.
+It’s the same haunting road snaking above Los Angeles and down to the ocean that I started driving fifteen years ago when I first moved to California.
 I took the spins when I couldn’t sleep.
 I wanted to drive for the sake of driving, blast music and shriek along to it.
 There is always a scream coming from me.
 It’s mostly soundless, a stealth scream, an incognito shriek.
 To you, I seem calm.
 Sometimes the shriek is uncontainable and joyful, because the girl it comes from has eyes glistening with life, and being alive, even now, keeps her breathless like a child at a carnival.
 There has never been rest inside, and this I realize, has never been bad.

 Fifteen years ago, I didn’t have my own car.
 I was new to Los Angeles and had just acquired my driver’s license.
 I took out rental cars on a monthly basis, not because I had to drive to a job, or even to too many auditions.
 But because I’d had driving dreams since I was a small child, and finally having my license meant the ability to converge reality with nighttime dreams.